‘Sherlock Holmes 3’ Pushed Back Again For Good Reason, Release Set For 2021

 Then there are the storyline issues for the third film.
 So far, scripts from the original screenwriters Drew Pearce and James Coyne have been chucked, along with newer versions of the story written through a writer’s room that included Nicole Perlman and Gary Whitta.
 Apparently, the new script in development is being created by Narcos’ Chris Brancato.

-At this stage, it would likely take a miracle to actually get this film created and released, as by the time the script and director are ready and waiting the actors may again be committed to other projects again.
+At this stage, it would likely take a miracle to actually get this film created and released.
+By the time the script and director are ready and waiting, the actors may again be committed to other projects.